JohnLCaron/rlauxe/docs/Clca.md

 ## Generalization to u != 1

-An assorter value is in the range [lower, upper], lower >= 0.
+An assorter value is in the range [lower, upper], where lower >= 0.
 The "neutral value" is 1/2.
-Generally we do an affine transformation so that lower = 0 and nuetral = 1/2, and upper > 1/2 is unbounded.
+We always do an affine transformation so that lower = 0 and nuetral = 1/2; then upper > 1/2 is unbounded.
 The plurality assorter is the special case of assort upper = 1.

 The general treatment is as follows: